JaimeStill/svelte-study/svelte/05-bindings.md

 ## Group Inputs
 [Back to Top](#bindings)

-If you have multiple inputs relating to the same value, you can use `bind:group` along with teh `value` attribute.
+If you have multiple inputs relating to the same value, you can use `bind:group` along with the `value` attribute.

 Radio inputs int he same group are mutually exclusive; checkbox inputs in the same group form an array of selected values.